-Like anything in life, making a decision to study at university or polytech means you have lots of choices you can make such as what to study, how long to study, where to study etc. Whatever choices you make you’ll be investing a lot of your time (and probably money) so putting time into thinking about the choices and their consequences, means you’re more likely to make decisions you’ll feel good about further down the track.
+Like anything in life, making a decision to study at university or polytech means you have lots of choices you can make, such as what to study, how long to study, and where to study.
+Whatever choices you make you’ll be investing a lot of your time (and probably money) so putting time into the choices and their consequences means you’re more likely to make decisions you’ll feel good about further down the track.
 In this part of the website we’ve got links to various tools and website to help you think about some of these decisions before you make them.

 Often we just want to learn some stuff without having to spend money or commit to attending classes.
 This can also be a great way of building up study skills and knowledge to prepare ourselves for further learning.
 If you’re done with reading library books, or want a structured course there are plenty of free courses you can do from home such as the course delivered by Te Wānanga o Aotearoa ‘Papa Whai Rawa‘ (no relation folks!) via their Open Wānanga.
 Te Wānanga also have many of the same courses and others available for face to face learning in locations around the country that are free.

 Other tertiary providers also offer similar opportunities for free learning.
 Internationally there are lots of free online learning opportunities worth exploring .

 If your main reason for studying is about being employed and/or earning a good income, check out this tool for comparing earning and employment information for different study areas.
 It’s been created by Manu Rapuara Aotearoa (Careers NZ) who also have a great range of other resources and information on their website such as Career Quest, a tool that recommends jobs based on your actual interests.
 Or you can just check out what jobs are available in the ‘Get Career Ideas’.
 If you register on their site you can also keep all your favourite jobs in one place and compare them.

 Occupation Outlook has a good app and lots of useful information about careers.